naderidev/codemelligenerator/README.md

 # Code Melli Generator
-code melli generator is a python class for generating iranian national code by area code
+code melli generator is a python class for generating iranian national code by area code.

-# Instalation
+# Installation
-to install the app you should just download the project directly or you can clone it
+to install the script you should just download the project directly or you can clone it.
 ### clone
 ````shell
 git clone https://github.com/naderidev/codemelligenerator